SLIIT-R25-032/AutismCare/README.md

 ______________________________________________________________________________________________________________________________
-# ijesinghe R.M – IT21820250
+# Wijesinghe R.M – IT21820250
-*🧠 Communication Skills Development for Autistic Children *
+**🧠 Communication Skills Development for Autistic Children **

 ---